Azure Newsletter: April 2017

 Featured: Hybrid cloud trends for disaster recovery in the enterprise

 The hybrid cloud requires modernising disaster recovery solutions and processes.
 In order to build an effective approach to disaster recovery with a hybrid cloud infrastructure, there are three key steps that must be part of the process; analyse, design and test/refine to ensure that your data is protected and can be quickly recovered.
 This 20-minute webinar will provide best practices and approaches that are proven successful in actual company deployments.
 Once you’ve registered for the webinar, you can download the Seven Cost Saving Tips for Disaster Recovery e-book and the customer story.

 Featured: Enterprise-class big data analytics on the Azure cloud for any size organisation

 With HPE Vertica in the Azure cloud, you are able to access high-performance, enterprise-class data analytics delivered at extreme scale without compromise.
 Packed with a comprehensive set of features and functionality, Vertica is able to manage large amounts of data quickly and reliably to give you fast analytical insight.
 Try out Vertica to see if it can help you run faster queries without breaking your budget.

-Like so many people, I’m amazed at how much technology has progressed in the last several years.
+Like so many people, I’m amazed at how much technology has progressed in the last few years.
 Learning is more agile and dynamic, and helps students think about future technologies.
-If you’re a student or know someone who is, there is an online Hello Cloud 2017 contest where students have an opportunity to win $1000 USD every month.
-To compete, all students need to do is sign up for Azure (free, no credit card required) through Microsoft Imagine and then complete one or more of our Hello Cloud activities.
+If you’re a student or know someone who is, there is an online Hello Cloud 2017 contest where students have an opportunity to win USD $1000 every month.
+To compete, all students need to do is sign up for Azure (free, no credit card required) through Microsoft Imagine, then complete one or more of our Hello Cloud activities.